Tahiti: Arrival of the missionaries

 In the 1820s, the entire population of Tahiti converted to Protestantism.
 Duperrey, who berthed in Tahiti in May 1823, attests to the change in Tahitian society in a letter dated 15 May 1823: "The missionaries of the Royal Society of London have totally changed the morals and customs of the inhabitants.
 Idolatry no longer exists among them, and they generally profess the Christian religion.
 The women no longer come aboard the vessel, and even when we meet them on land they are extremely reserved. (...)
 The bloody wars that these people used to carry out and human sacrifices have no longer taken place since 1816."

 When, on 7 December 1821, Pōmare II died, his son Pōmare III was only eighteen months old.
 His uncle and the religious people therefore supported the regency, until 2 May 1824, the date on which the missionaries conducted his coronation, a ceremony unprecedented in Tahiti.
 Taking advantage of the weakness of the Pōmare, local chiefs won back some of their power and took the hereditary title of Tavana (from the English word "governor").
 The missionaries also took advantage of the situation to change the way in which powers were arranged, and to make the Tahitian monarchy closer to the English model of a constitutional monarchy.
 They therefore created the Tahitian Legislative Assembly, which first sat on 23 February 1824.

 In 1827, the young Pōmare III suddenly died, and it was his half-sister, ʻAimata, aged thirteen, who took the title of Pōmare IV.
-The Birmingham born missionary George Pritchard, who was the acting British consul, became her main adviser and tried to interest her in the affairs of the kingdom.
-But the authority of the Queen, who was certainly less charismatic than her father, was challenged by the chiefs, who had won back an important part of their prerogatives since the death of Pōmare II.
+The Birmingham-born missionary George Pritchard, who was the acting British consul, became her main adviser and tried to interest her in the affairs of the kingdom but the authority of the Queen, who was certainly less charismatic than her father, was challenged by the chiefs, who had won back an important part of their prerogatives since the death of Pōmare II.
 The power of the Pōmare had become more symbolic than real; time and time again Queen Pōmare, Protestant and anglophile, sought in vain the protection of England.

-In November 1835 Charles Darwin visited Tahiti aboard HMS Beagle on her circumnavigation, captained by Robert FitzRoy.
+In November 1835 Charles Darwin visited Tahiti aboard HMS Beagle on its circumnavigation, captained by Robert FitzRoy.
 He was impressed by what he perceived to be the positive influence the missionaries had had on the sobriety and moral character of the population.
 Darwin praised the scenery, but was not flattering towards Tahiti's Queen Pōmare IV.
 Captain Fitzroy negotiated payment of compensation for an attack on an English ship by Tahitians, which had taken place in 1833.